gegis/smart-downloader/README.md

 # Smart Downloader

 ## Description
-HTTP(s) files downloader that can resume your downloads and supports download speed limits (throttle).
+HTTP(s) files downloader that can resume your downloads and supports download speed limits (throttle) and download progress updates.
 It also supports file download progress callback to receive progress value in percentage.
 Script ensures (creates if missing) that destination dir exists.